kutiomowale/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is a project on shell navigation
+This is a repository for my "alx-system_engineering-devops" projects at ALX